 “One of the things that’s really magical about VR is you can get the feeling you’re really in a place,” said Zuckerberg as his grinning avatar walked over flooding and buildings that had been struck by the storm.

 Zuckerberg said that the purpose of the broadcast was to communicate empathy, but his excitement over the VR technology, rather than on the somberness of the scenes he digital walked through, made it feel exploitative.

 He learned the hard way that if your brand ever interacts with a tragedy, your brand does not come first.

 Screenshots of the bizarre broadcast now creep back up every time Facebook makes a public mistake, as an example of how the company doesn’t think about how the platform affects people.
 Whether it’s true or not, the impression is there, and Facebook can’t put the toothpaste back in the tube.

 Even if you’re a flawless marketer, you’re prone to mistakes, you’re human.
 But there are certain instances that go too far — and make you go: ”what were they thinking?”

 The effects of a public mishap can have irreversible consequences for your brand.
-We hope you’ll learn from these weird and funny marketing fails in 2018 — and use the knowledge to avoid making the same errors in judgment.
+We hope you’ll learn from these weird, funny, and bad marketing fails in 2019 — and use the knowledge to avoid making the same errors in judgment.